flutter/website/src/content/ui/assets/asset-transformation.md

 ### Chaining asset transformers

-Asset transformers can be chained, with transformations applying in the order they are declared.
-Consider this example using fictional packages:
+Asset transformers can be chained and are applied in the order they are declared.
+Consider the following example using imaginary packages:

 ```yaml
 flutter: